hounddogie/NAVI-BFW/README.md

 The mechs will use 4 "beacons" to communicate via relay satelites mounted on the mechs like turrets.
 These allow more strategic weakpoints.

-The beacons will be relay towers using wire satelite dishes.
-The beacons will use means of two way radio to sync location so that the mechs may point their data transferrers to the dishes to sync info
+The server will be a pod that deploys when dropped and enables the mechs to communicate over long distances

 No doubt this will take another e2 script to manage data transfer.

 The point of this is to have a good combat environment for players to try crazy acf builds on.